About Rattle & Roll Playspace

 Having used shared spaces such as church halls and rooms rented hourly Anne decided she needed to take the plunge and find some premises of her own and finally set down roots.

-Rattle & Roll Playcafe opened in April 2019 offering healthy meals, snacks, smoothies and AMAZING coffee.
+Rattle & Roll Playcafe opened in April 2019 offering healthy meals, snacks, cakes and AMAZING coffee.

 We want to create a home from home as being a new mum can be scary and daunting and going places for the first time can be a challenge.
 You will always find a friendly face to welcome you here .